- Parents Home

 - feeling unsteady, "woozy," or disoriented

-- vision problems (like bouncing eyesight or blurriness, called oscillopsia)
+- vision problems like bouncing eyesight or blurriness (called oscillopsia [ah-sih-LOP-see-uh])

 - trouble going up stairs or standing up without falling

-- problems walking (inability to walk without staggering, walking with legs too far apart, or trouble walking in the dark or over uneven areas)
+- problems walking (staggering while walking, walking with legs too far apart, or trouble walking in the dark or over uneven areas)

 - nausea or vomiting